-Working capital to fund the Company's ongoing operations and to reduce liabilities for the year ended December 31, 2014 was provided by the disposal of land, buildings and equipment in the amount of \$286,596, the receipt of an advance payment toward the reimbursement of legal costs by Teuton Resources Corp. in the amount of \$300,000, a private placement which provided net proceeds of approximately \$463,000 and increased accounts payable extended through specific vendors.
-In addition to these efforts, the Company requires additional working capital to reduce its working capital deficiency, continue operations, and to investigate existing and future exploration and evaluation assets.
-Efforts to recover additional legal costs related to the Treaty Creek litigation have been ongoing and could potentially be significant in reducing its working capital deficiency.
+During the year ended 2014, the disposal of land, buildings and equipment in the amount of \$286,596, the receipt of an advance payment toward the reimbursement of legal costs by Teuton Resources Corp. in the amount of \$300,000, a private placement which provided net proceeds of approximately \$463,000 and increased accounts payable extended through specific vendors funded ongoing operations.

+The Company currently requires additional funding to reduce its working capital deficiency, continue operations, and to investigate existing and future exploration and evaluation assets.
+Efforts to recover additional legal costs related to the Treaty Creek litigation continue and are expected to result in further reductions to its working capital deficiency.
 Other alternatives to secure additional funding are ongoing and include private placements and optioning out or disposing of existing properties.